 - We also support K-12 STEM workshops for school groups on campus and in your school.
 If you are interested in bringing a group of students to campus please check out our brochure and reach out for more information.

-- Chemistry Outreach – Dr. Kevin Tvdry and Dr. James have made elementary student outreach part of their Chemistry Capstone class with seniors on campus.
+- Chemistry Outreach – Dr. Kevin Tvdry and Dr. James Kovacs have made elementary student outreach part of their Chemistry Capstone class with seniors on campus.
 For the past 3 years, we have brought students from Monterey Elementary School on campus to experience the Chemistry of Taste workshop and lab tours.
 Check out the pictures here!

 - Dr. Michael Calvisi – is part of the mechanical engineering faculty that has an interesting research project in the area of bioengineering.
-He has worked with computer science students to an educational video game that allows the students to learn about his research in a fund hands-on way.
+He has worked with computer science students to develop an educational video game that allows the students to learn about his research in a fun hands-on way.
 We continue to provide the opportunity for middle and high school students to test and give feedback on his game.

 - We also support hands-on outreach in the Colorado Springs community by having booths at the UCCS Cool Science Carnival, What-If?
 Festival, STEM nights at local schools and many other events.